binarybaba/akjch/Readme.md

 **AKJ Dev Challenge Solution**
 ===================
 -----------------------------------------------------------
-A lightweight web app based on the MEAN to compare stock portfolios
+A lightweight web app based on the MEAN to compare stock portfolios.

 The app uses [Barchart's](http://www.barchart.com/) API to get historical data of stocks.
 All your portfolios get saved to Mongo.